sagemath/sage/src/doc/en/developer/packaging.rst

     # gentoo uses 3.2.1
     sphinx >=3, <3.3

-The comments may include links to Trac tickets, as in the following example:
+The comments may include links to Github issues, as in the following example:

 ..
 CODE-BLOCK:: bash